Jun2711/carbon_emission/README.md

     total_carbon_emissions DESC
 LIMIT 10
 ```
+Conclusion: Spain is the countries with the highest contribution to carbon emission with 9786130.

 ## Question 6: What is the trend of carbon footprints (PCFs) over the years?
 | year | total_carbon_emissions |
 | ---: | ---------------------: |